Love & Harvest

 Pork Shoulder

 The cut we are looking for in this recipe is the pork shoulder.
-I like the shoulder because it has enough meat and fat mixed in together.
-It's not the tough part of the pork and using the slow cook method, the meal always comes out juicy, tender, and oh so good!
+The shoulder has enough meat and fat mixed in together — it is not the tough part of the pork and using the slow cook method, the meal always comes out juicy, tender, and incredibly delicious.

 Guajillo Peppers

-The Guajillo dried peppers are not spicy when the seeds are taken out.
-It gives a nice thick texture to the sauce and adds flavour as well.
-Guajillo gives the sauce a more citrus and smoke taste.
+The Guajillo dried peppers are not spicy when the seeds are removed.
+They give the sauce a nice thick texture and a distinct citrus-smoke flavour.

 Ancho Peppers